jnozzi/cocoadev.com/markdown/MultipleTextViewsSameText.md

-Displaying the same text in multiple text views is as easy as replacing the text storage object of a text view with a shared     General/NSTextStorage object.
+Displaying the same text in multiple text views is as easy as replacing the text storage object of a text view with a shared     NSTextStorage object.

-@interface General/MyDocument : General/NSDocument {
+@interface MyDocument : NSDocument {
-    General/IBOutlet General/NSTextView *topTextView, *bottomTextView;
+    IBOutlet NSTextView *topTextView, *bottomTextView;
 }
 @end